brian-j-smith/Mamba.jl/doc/mcmc/chains.rst

 	**Example**

-		See the :ref:`section-Line-Inference` section of the tutorial.
+        See the :ref:`section-Line-Diagnostics` section of the tutorial.

 .. index:: Convergence Diagnostics; Geweke